 Facts About Catching the Elusive Muskie on Pewaukee Lake

-Fall on Pewaukee Lake means cooler temps and that Muskie can be found both deep and shallow parts of the lake.
+Fall on Pewaukee Lake means cooler temps and that Muskies can be found in both deep and shallow parts of the lake.
 Pewaukee Lake is home to the largest Muskie population in southeastern Wisconsin.